neoncortex/bashed/README.md

 Contains the name of the syntax used in a code block.

 ##### edsyntax:
 Set if es should use syntax.
-Should be y, or n.
+By default, 1.
+Should be 1, or 0.

 ##### hitheme:
 Contains the theme name used by highlight.